COVID-19 testing is a powerful tool for limiting the spread of the virus and getting back to normal life.

 Other COVID-19 testing options include:

 - Access to no-cost COVID-19 tests through health care providers at over 20,000 testing sites nationwide.
-A list of community-based testing sites can be found here.
+The U.S. Department of Health and Human Services offers this searcable database of community-based testing sites.

 - Access to lab-based PCR tests and antigen tests performed by a laboratory when the test is ordered by a physician, physician assistant, pharmacist, or other authorized health care professional at no cost through Medicare.